moorara/cherry/README.md

 # Cherry

-This is a **work-in-progress** opinionated tool for buidling, releasing, and deploying Go applications.
+This is a **work-in-progress** opinionated tool for buidling, releasing, and deploying applications.

 ## Commands